traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 1. Get image recognition ML model running on **Node.js**
 2. Run TensorFlow.js on **Raspberry Pi!**
 3. Send camera pic to image recognition model on Raspberry Pi
-4. Create a beautiful LED necklace
+4. Create a LED necklace
-5. Send data from the Raspberry Pi to the necklace
+5. Send image data from the Raspberry Pi to the necklace
 6. Make the necklace responsive to data

 --- -->